Bruin-Dev/Intelygenz/docs/PIPELINES.md

 # Environments

-In the project there are two types of environments:
+In the project there are two types of environments in the project:

 * **Production**: The environment is related to everything currently running in AWS related to the latest version of the `master` branch of the repository.

 * **Ephemerals**: These environments are created from branches that start with name `dev/feature` or `dev/fix`.

->It is important to remember that the names for environments are `automation-master` for production, as well as `automation-<branch_identifier>` for ephemeral environments, being `branch_identifier` the result of applying `echo -n "<branch_name>" | sha256sum | cut -c1-8` on the branch name related to the ephemeral environment.
-These names will identify all the resources created in AWS during the [CD](#continuous-delivery-cd) process, explained in the following sections.
+>The name of any environment, regardless of the type, will identify all the resources created in the deployment process.
+The names for environments are `automation-master` for production, as well as `automation-<branch_identifier>` for ephemeral environments, being `branch_identifier` the result of applying `echo -n "<branch_name>" | sha256sum | cut -c1-8` on the branch name related to the ephemeral environment.
+These names will identify all the resources created in AWS during the [continuous delivery](#continuous-delivery-cd) process, explained in the following sections.

 # Continuous integration (CI)